 What is Re-authoring Teaching?

-Re-authoring Teaching, Inc. is a consortium of narrative practice teachers, practitioners and enthusiasts from around the world who seek to promote training and professional development in a narrative approach to therapy, organizational, and community work.
+Re-authoring Teaching, Inc. is a consortium of narrative practice teachers, practitioners and enthusiasts from around the world who seek to promote training and continuing education in a narrative approach to therapy, organizational, and community work.
 The term, “Re-authoring Teaching” is a play on the term “Re-authoring Conversations” that Michael White and David Epston coined in their original description of narrative therapy.

 What is Narrative Training?

-Our faculty draws from the best of our teaching experiences and everyday practices as narrative practitioners to provide professional development, continuing education and higher education resources with a focus on skill-building and application in a range of mental health, health care, coaching and community contexts.
+Our faculty draws from the best of our teaching experiences and everyday practices as narrative practitioners to provide Workshops, Collab Salons, Online Courses and Higher Education Resources.
+We focus on skill-building and application in a range of mental health, health care, coaching and community contexts.

 Check out our latest news blog for what’s happening with our online courses (with available CE credit), workshops, The Collab Salon and Higher Education teaching materials.
 Find our most recent contributions to resources including free videos on our new Re-authoring Teaching Youtube Channel.